-Depending on how much of sage flowers I have, I choose the size of the drying tray.
+Depending on how much sage flowers I have, I choose the size of the drying tray.
 Once the flowers are ready, place the tray in the dry and cooler corner of the room or somewhere outside, on the balcony or terrace.
-Try not to place it in the direct sun as flowers will quickly lose its colours if placed on the sun for an extended period.
+Try not to place it in the direct sun as flowers will quickly lose their colors if placed on the sun for an extended period.

-Twice a day mix the flowers with your hands, making sure that flowers which were on the bottom of the pile come following day to the top of the pile.
-If you keep doing this every day, the flowers will evenly dry and doing this you will prevent the formation of any mould at the bottom of the pile.
+Twice a day mix the flowers with your hands, making sure that flowers that were on the bottom of the pile come the following day to the top of the pile.
+If you keep doing this every day, the flowers will evenly dry, and by doing this you will prevent the formation of any mold at the bottom of the pile.

 How do you dry fresh sage quickly?

 The quickest way to dry fresh sage is to dry it in the oven.
 I tried it on a couple of occasions but I was not completely happy with the results.
-Although I experimented with both lower and higher heath and for shorter and bit longer periods, the flowers, as well as leaves, were always to dry and they lose some of its scent and aroma.
-That is why I don’t practice it any more and instead, I prefer to leave it to dry on the wide tray for 5-6 days or even longer as it gives me much better results.
-Also, I see no reason to hurry up with the process as sage is a pretty resilient plant and if you put your drying tray in the cool and shady place, the leaves and flowers will dry nicely and will retain its aroma and colour.
+Although I experimented with both lower and higher heath and for shorter and bit longer periods, the flowers, as well as leaves, were always too dry and they lose some of their scent and aroma.
+That is why I don’t practice it anymore.
+Instead, I prefer to leave it to dry on the wide tray for 5-6 days or even longer as it gives me much better results.
+Also, I see no reason to hurry up with the process as sage is a pretty resilient plant and if you put your drying tray in a cool and shady place, the leaves and flowers will dry nicely and will retain their aroma and color.

 Where to store dry sage?

 After drying the best option to store the dried sage is to store it in an airtight container.
-That is what I do with the sage leaves which I use for cooking.
-For dried flowers, I store them in another airtight container or in the shallow bowl and leave them somewhere in the room to scent the room.
+That is what I do with the sage leaves and flowers which I use for cooking.
+For dried flowers, I store them in another airtight container or in the shallow bowl and leave them somewhere in the room to scent the room… Read more

 Can you hang sage to dry?